E-mail addresses of Competition Secretaries are :-

 In the Origin section Author field add the Members Competition number

-By midnight on the Thursday before the hand-in deadline.
-Send an e-mail to the appropriate Competition Secretary, (see website for Competition Secretaries e-mail addresses) attaching your PDI entries and digital copies of your print entries.
+By midnight on the day before the hand-in deadline.
+Send an e-mail to the appropriate Competition Secretary, (see top of the rules document or website for Competition Secretaries email addresses) attaching your PDI entries and digital copies of your print entries.
 The e-mail should contain your competition number and the titles of your PDI and print entries.

-To ensure that they do not go into the PDI competition, digital copies of Print entries must be titled in the following way:-
+To ensure they do not go into the PDI competition, digital copies of Print entries must be entitled in the following way:

 The member shall also enter the following data into the File Properties